 However, these traditional machine learning methods have limitations in handling large-scale, high-dimensional data typical of smart grid systems.
 They often require manual feature selection and are susceptible to overfitting, especially when dealing with imbalanced datasets where instances of theft are much fewer than normal consumption patterns.
-To address these challenges, researchers have turned to deep learning techniques, which can hierarchical automatically learn features from raw data and generalize better to unseen instances.
+To address these challenges, researchers have turned to deep learning techniques, which can automatically learn hierarchical features from raw data and generalize better to unseen instances.

 Convolutional Neural Networks (CNNs) have been employed to capture spatial hierarchies in data, making them suitable for grid-based data representations.
 For instance, CNNs have been used to analyze spatial patterns in electricity consumption across different regions, identifying areas with unusual consumption behaviors.
 Long Short-Term Memory (LSTM) networks, a type of recurrent neural network (RNN), are adept at modeling temporal dependencies in sequential data.
-LSTMs have been applied to time-series consumption data to detect anomalies that deviate from expected usage patterns over time.
+LSTMs have been applied to timeseries consumption data to detect anomalies that deviate from expected usage patterns over time.

 Hybrid models combining CNNs and LSTMs have also been explored to leverage both spatial and temporal features.
-These models aim to capture complex patterns in consumption data, improving the accuracy of theft detection.
-Additionally, other architectures, such as autoencoders and generative adversarial networks (GANs), have been investigated for their ability compact to learn representations of data and generate synthetic samples to augment training datasets, respectively.
+These models aim to patterns capture complex in consumption data, improving the of theft detection. accuracy Additionally, other architectures, such as autoencoders and generative adversarial networks (GANs), have been investigated for their ability to learn compact representations of data and generate synthetic samples to training augment datasets, respectively.